Zeeeepa/xyops/docs/data-structures.md

 ## Server.created

-The UNIX timestamp (in seconds) when the server first joined the cluster.
+The Unix timestamp (in seconds) when the server first joined the cluster.

 ## Server.modified

-The UNIX timestamp (in seconds) when the server was last modified.
+The Unix timestamp (in seconds) when the server was last modified.

 ## Server.groups